chindit/dadaindexer/README.md

 By default, _dadaindexer_ will take it's base directory as the root for index directory.
 You can easily change this behaviour by setting the `-d` option.

+If an index is already set and no `-d` value is provided, base directory of existing index will be taken as root for requested operation.

 ## Commands in details

 ### Index